nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
+* receive reminders about birthdays or lookup upcoming birthdays
+* retrieve contact details of all members of a group quickly and easily
+* partition contacts by group
-**Value proposition**: keep track of upcoming birthdays and invite lists of these parties
+* keep track of upcoming birthdays and invite lists of these parties

 ### User stories